GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Rural_Urban_Classification_T_Z.md

 ### Description of Data Source Tables:
-For each census tract USDA calculates 10 primary and 21 secondary codes.
-Tract-to-tract commuting patterns are utilized these codes.
+For each census tract, the USDA calculates 10 primary and 21 secondary codes.
+Tract-to-tract commuting patterns are utilized for calculation of these codes.
 Primary codes use the largest share commuting flow to classify tracts.

 * Codes 1, 4 and 7 are Core Codes, i.e., these identify the tract equivalents for cores of Metropolitan, Micropolitan and Small Towns respectively.